Superbeat: Xonic: Gameplay

 The gameplay of Superbeat: Xonic consists of tapping notes to the beat of a song, either with the PlayStation Vita's face buttons or touchscreen.
 Modes, in order of difficulty, include 4 TRAX mode, 6 TRAX, and 6 TRAX FX.
 When selecting any mode, 3 tracks are played in succession and the player's performance is evaluated at the end.
 Local scores can be uploaded to a global online leaderboard if connected to the internet.

 Superbeat features over 50 different tracks from a variety of genres, including soulful house, RnB, indie pop, progressive metal, and big beat and many more, and will include a collection of original music from producers such as 3rd Coast, ND Lee, Tsukasa and others.

-World Tour

 The World Tour mode consists of a series of missions that are unlocked as the player advances in level.
 Each mission requires the player to play one or more songs while accomplishing certain goals.
 The missions are set in fourteen nightclubs located across the world.